damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/8. Disposal/README.md

 <details>
   <summary>Click to see the guideline!</summary>

-  - **Definition:** *disposal instructions identify the process of removing a system or component, ensuring the proper handling of any environmentally sensitive materials, and sending the remainder to surplus storage or sale.*
+  - **Definition:** *disposal instructions identify the process of removing a system or its component, ensuring the proper handling of any environmentally sensitive materials, and sending the remainder to surplus storage or sale.*

 ```